MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

-The game developer chose which things they wanted to expose to their modders with this single `mod.h` header.
-Grug also uses this header to immediately throw an error if the mod is trying to use something that was not mentioned in the header.
+The game developer gets to choose which things they want to expose to their modders, and it's done by creating a single `mod.h` header like the one below.
+Grug also uses this header to detect if a mod is trying to use something that was not exposed.

 ```c
 #include <stdint.h> // int32_t